How to Write Magnetic Headlines – 4 Headline Writing Rules

-Similarly with advertisements on social media networks, you are given a limited number of words to convey the purpose of your advertisement.
+Similarly, with advertisements on social media networks or articles on search engines, you are given a limited number of words to convey the purpose of your content.

-If the first impression of your advertisement is boring or irrelevant, your prospects will not react to it.
+If your Headline is boring or irrelevant, your target audience will not react to it.

-People will often react to Headlines if it offers news or helpful information or rewards for reading the advertisement.
+People will often react to Headlines if it offers (1) news, (2) helpful information, or (3) rewards.

-Before you write any headlines or content, you have to first understand the needs and wants of your prospects.
+So, to write a compelling headline, you have first to understand the needs and wants of your target audience.

-And after that, you can then write a headline that communicates the benefits of the product in the most concise and effective manner possible.
+Then, you can write a headline that communicates the benefits of the content most concisely and effectively possible.

-In the book "The Copywriter's Handbook" by Rober W. Bly, he explains that an effective headline tells the reader:
+In the book "The Copywriter's Handbook" by Robert W. Bly, he explains that a compelling headline tells the reader: